arjunmakesthings/itp-blog/content/intro-to-physical-computing/ipc_experiments_week-3.md

 ![[z_images/IMG_6318.jpg]]

-by debugging (and using other people's motors), i realised that the problem *may* be in my jump wires / loose connections.
+by debugging (and using other people's motors / a smaller motor), i realised that the problem *may* be in my jump wires / loose connections.

 ---